Steinn Steinarr: Early life

 Steinn Steinarr was nicknamed Alli (a standard nickname for Aðalsteinn).
 His farm laborer parents in northwest Iceland (sveitabæ) were so poor that the local authorities divided up the family.
 The three oldest children were shipped off for adoption, during which relocation the oldest died.
 The rest of the family was escorted off to a west coast farm.
 Before long Alli was the only family member left on the farm, where he languished in misery.
 In all probability the world would never have heard from him again had it not been for an elderly governess three years later.
 Her name was Kristin Tómasdóttir.
 She discovered the boy by accident and was so shocked to witness the abuse he had suffered that she adopted him on the spot.

-It soon dawned on Kristín, however, that Alli was no ordinary child, but a rebellious, undisciplined loner who loved to ponder and read but detested physical work.
+Steinn wasn't an ordinary child, but a rebellious, undisciplined loner who loved to ponder and read but detested physical work.
 His attitude soon earned him the wrath of the local kids who wasted no time before ganging up on him.
-As always he was quick to wield the most powerful weapon in his arsenal: nasty limericks!
+Though he was quick to wield nasty limericks.

-Alli’s second lucky break came in the person of a widely beloved Icelandic poet, Stefán frá Hvítadal, who happened to live in his county.
-When he heard some of the boy’s “poetry” he urged his foster family not to punish but to encourage him.
+His second lucky break came in the person of a widely beloved Icelandic poet, Stefán frá Hvítadal, who happened to live in his county.
+When he heard some of the boy's “poetry” he urged his foster family not to punish but to encourage him.
 One of his teachers, a talented young poet, Jóhannes úr Kötlum, agreed.
 But poetry was a luxury for a destitute farm boy.
 In 1926, at the age of 18, he moved to Reykjavík.
 Penniless and friendless in the fast-growing capital, he was determined to make good.
-Despite his aversion to physical work he swallowed his pride and labored day and night in the burgeoning building industry.
+Despite his aversion to physical work he swallowed his pride and labored day and night in the building industry.
 His reward was a serious attack of polio that left him with a paralyzed left side.